ProtopiaTech/workshop-apim-en/apimanagement-4.md

 - Remember the Calc API ... this returned XML
 - Open the Calculator API 'Code View'
 - Add the outbound policy to transform response body to JSON
-- Invoke the API and examine the response
+- Invoke the API and examine the response - note that its now JSON

 ```xml
 <!-- Outbound -->